 NOTE: If the articulating arm does not hold position, it can be tightened by adjusting the bolt (Fig. 6A) in the center of the articulating arm.
+Torque to a max of 18 ft. lbs.

 Fig. 5 Fig. 6

 Maintenance - All Solera Awnings